mikaylarmcgraw/HTML-Work/HTML Fundamentals/README.md

 - Links: Power to connect one document to another
 - Tables: Displaying data
 - Images: Allow photos that go along with content

+## Displaying Text

+### Headings
+Used to denote sections of the document
+- H1 Primary heading, should only appear once per page
+- H2-H6 used to split up your content in different sections/hierarchies.

+### Block Elements:
+- Containers to group other elements
+- May contain block or inline elements

+### Inline Elements:
+- Container for text
+- May contain other inline elements